Dai Bradley: Career

 At the age of 14, he gained the part of Billy Casper in Kes.
 Bradley has said that the making of the film was a happy one.
 The cast was "like one huge family" and he spent much of his time playing with the other young boys who appeared in the film.
-One of his least favorite memories was of the filming of the football scene, which he recalled in an interview: "They chose the worst day of the summer for that scene.
+One of his least favourite memories was of the filming of the football scene, which he recalled in an interview: "They chose the worst day of the summer for that scene.
 They had a local fire engine come round and flood the field with hundreds of gallons of water.
 Although it was August, it was bloody cold and freezing."

-Bradley spent several hours after each day's filming training with the three kestrels used in the film.
-One of the birds did not take to the training, and had to be reintroduced to the wild.
-Director Ken Loach often used unique methods to elicit authentic emotional reactions from Bradley, such as surprising him with a barking dog, caning him unexpectedly, and telling him that his costar would truly kill a kestrel for the final scene.
+Following each day's filming, Bradley spent several hours training with the kestrels initially used in the film.
+One of the three birds did not take to the training, and had to be reintroduced to the wild.
+Director Ken Loach often used unique methods to elicit authentic emotional reactions from Bradley, such as surprising him with a barking dog, caning him unexpectedly, and telling him that his co-star would truly kill a kestrel for the final scene.